F0lak/dm_open_ref/ref/proc/html_encode.md

 skipped.
 This keeps automatically created links in the output from being broken.

-Note for BYOND oldies* the old-style formatting codes such as \"\\red\" which are still parsed but not encouraged are completely stripped out by html_encode().
+Note for BYOND oldies+ the old-style formatting codes such as \"\\red\" which are still parsed but not encouraged are completely stripped out by html_encode().